gaurav1452001/GameDex/README.md

-# 🎮 Gamedex
+# 🎮 GameDex

-**Gamedex** is a community-driven platform for gamers to **track, review, rate, and share** their gaming experiences.
+**GameDex** is a community-driven platform for gamers to **track, review, rate, and share** their gaming experiences.
 Inspired by Letterboxd for films, Gamedex allows players to build a digital gaming diary, discover new titles, and connect with other gamers.

 ---